 This page has an average rating of %r out of 5 stars based on a total of %t ratings

-Want to give your children a financial head start as they reach legal age in the form of a savings account?
+Want to give your child, godchild or grandchild a financial head start as they reach legal age?
 What a lovely idea.
-In this article, we’ll explain everything you need to know about opening a youth savings account.
+In this article, we’ll explain everything you need to know about opening a savings account as a gift for children and young people.

 Is there a greater birthday gift than giving a young person a bit of a financial head start?
-Unlikely!
-It’s never too early to start building up a nest egg for your loved ones by opening an account.
+Probably not.
+It’s never too early to start building up a nest egg for your children.
+By repeatedly depositing small or large amounts of money into a gift savings account for your child, you will be helping to make their big wishes come true.
+But how can parents, godparents and grandparents help their children to save?
+Which accounts can be used as gift savings accounts?

 This page has an average rating of %r out of 5 stars based on a total of %t ratings